ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/04_submissions/schaefer/07_2/cc1_ws2324_07_Joel_Schaefer.md

 ## Learnings

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+- Node Server & NPM Workflow was completely new for me, setup was somehow challenging for me - missed some steps in the lesson
+- Anonymous Function & Arrow functions we're also totally new for, the syntax was a bit challenging because bit unusual for me, but im happy to know it now - it almost immediately enabled me to understand the code of external js scripts, i was trying around with, more in depth
+- i struggled a bit with finding a idea what i want to challenge myself with / what kind of three.js scene i want to create.
+I decided to check how webGl is setup in three.js materials, which wasnt really challenging, i was quite amazed how fast & easy it works inside the same js script.
+- Coming up with some cool GlSL Code however was more challenging, i started with passing time, mousePos, aspectRatio to the shader and tried to make a circle around the mouse with a formula i lately seen in a touchdesigner GLSL tutorial.

 ---